Child protection is about saving children’s lives

 Child Watch is a unique project centred on the care and protection of vulnerable children and building a strong bond between communities and education, protection and healthcare systems.

 Women are often subject to violence within the family, a place which is expected to protect their dignity and assure their safety.
-Nearly one-third of women in India have experienced physical or sexual violence, finds the National Family Health Survey-5 Report 2022.
-Married women (18-49 years) have experienced physical, sexual, or emotional spousal violence.
-The most common type of spousal violence is physical violence (28%), followed by emotional and sexual violence.
+Nearly one-third of women in India have experienced physical or sexual violence.
 Incidents of violence at home affect the mental and physical state of a child.
 One of the common forms of abuse and violence against mothers is separating their children from them and forcing them to leave home.
-Fueled by mandatory stay-at-home rules, physical distancing, economic uncertainties, and anxieties caused by the pandemic, domestic violence has increased globally.
+Fueled by mandatory stay-at-home rules, economic uncertainties, and anxieties caused by the pandemic, domestic violence has increased globally.

 After Care Programme for Young Adults